13 Apr, 2021

 So, against these economic and societal impacts, premium beer brands must look to renovate across all touch points, increasing their distance from cheaper alternatives:

-For brand, elevate the importance of premium.
 Premium beer needs to hammer home its position as affordable pleasure in a world of depleting alternatives.
 The objective should be to make people feel less inclined to trade off such moments.

-For product, do something more extraordinary.
 Aim for a more holistic execution, where the brand story is tangibly felt through the experience of the pack and the product.

 In the new world order, standing still is a risky strategy for mainstream premium – in beer or any FMCG category.
 With people under pressure to save money, it’s important that brands renovate to justify any willingness on the consumer’s part to pay a bit extra.